joelberkeley/spidr/tutorials/BayesianOptimization.md

 failureModel : ConjugateGPRegression [2]
 failureModel = let mk_gp = \len => MkGP zero (rbf $ squeeze len)
                    model = MkConjugateGPR mk_gp (fromLiteral [0.2]) 0.1
-                in fit model lbfgs failureData
+                in fit lbfgs historicData model
 ```

 and we'll gather all the data and models in a `record`: